KnowPulse-KnowledgeBase/helium-exporter/_episodes/02-how-to-download-your-pedigree-and-categorical-data-from-KnowPulse.md

 ---
 ## How to download your pedigree and categorical data

-Pedigree and categorical data from your registered experiment(s) can be downloaded from [Helium Exporter module] (https://knowpulse.usask.ca/helium-exporter)(requires log in to access).
+Pedigree and categorical data from your registered experiment(s) can be downloaded from [Helium Exporter module](https://knowpulse.usask.ca/helium-exporter)(requires log in to access).

 1. Select an experiment of your interest from the **Experiment** selector.
 You have to the user of an experiment before you can access the data under it.